Thee-pete/WeatherApp--Project/ReadMe.md

 - Chrome
 - Mozilla FireFox

 You will also need to run json-server so that the favorites list can have persistence.
+Use this command: json-server --watch db.json

 ### Live Link